HAZWOPER: Training levels

 In some instances, training levels overlap; other levels are not authorized by OSHA because their training is not sufficiently specific.
 A site safety supervisor (or officer) and a competent industrial hygienist or other technically qualified, HAZWOPER-trained person should be consulted.

 Training and certification sources

 An employer must ensure that the training provider covers the areas of knowledge required by the standard and provides certification to students that they have passed the training.
 Since the certification is for the student, not the employer, the trainer must cover all aspects of HAZWOPER operations and not only those at the current site.
 OSHA training requires cleanup workers to focus on personal protective equipment separately from emergency-response equipment.
 There are 4 levels of PPE that range from A-D that HAZWOPER training will cover that vary in skin, respiratory and eye protection.
+NIOSH created a handbook that explains the types of respiratory equipment that should be used in a hazardous material situation.
+This guidebook is named Chemical, Biological, Radiological, and Nuclear (CBRN) Respiratory Protection Handbook, this book tells the reader about how to maintain their respirators, training for the equipment, and how to dispose of the respirators.
+NIOSH and OSHA also created a pyramid matrix on what types of protection is needed for each level of waste management.
+There are three different levels that correlate with different levels of coverage.
+Each layer of the pyramid correlates with the likeliness of CBRN contamination is known, according to those exposures is what OSHA and NIOSH decide what kind of equipment is needed.